 Vendors have access to reports on how their products are performing, including:

 - Earnings: New sales, renewal sales, and refund amount.

 - Commissions: The amount earned by the Vendor from all sales.

-- Subscriptions: Total active subscriptions, including new and renewing this month, as well as refund rate, renewal rate, and a breakdown for 1-, 5- and 25-site packs.
+- Subscriptions: Total active subscriptions, including new and renewing this month, as well as refund rate and renewal rate.

 To find this information, log in to the Vendor Dashboard and go to Extensions > Sales Report.

 Data is available starting November 2017.